icebert04/icebert04.github.io/_posts/2018-1-16-employees-are-family.md

 I was trained and guided by my elders in my clan to treat all employees as family members.
 I even go try check how they are living and believe me.... it is not as hard as it looks.
 They are also happy like you and I (even without the material things).

+Eventually, I grew up and had my share of employees whom I think I treated well.
+One of them is this guy in the picture.
+He goes by the name of "Ise".
+He is a happily married with 3 lovely duaghter and 1 cute little boy.
+Like me, Ise's family also originated from the same province.
+He is what I call "Tao sa Una" (People who came from a breed with good dignity and respect).

+Ise was one of the guys who managed my Poultry way back when I still had that business.
+Today, he just takes care of what is left behind.
+Like this motorcycle with sidecar that I bought several years ago (We call it a Bangkulong).
+Because we treat each other as family members, Ise makes sure that this small vehicle stays in good condition.
+If I treated him like trash, I'm quite sure my motorcylce will be detoriated with rust.
+I won't be surprised if it will turn into scrap ready to be pick up as junk.